Top 10 obscene Spanish expressions – fun for the whole family!

 This one refers to the Host from the Catholic mass, but it’s also a sort of an exclamation meaning “I’m shocked!”

-Here’s a typical conversation you could have after a few glasses of wine on a Sunday afternoon…
+Here’s a typical conversation you could have after a few glasses of wine with that special someone on a Sunday afternoon…

 A: Ay lo siento, Pepita, se me ha roto el preservativo.